 The beginning of the year is the best time for students to set up a practice routine.
 A solid routine from the get-go will see you master the basics so that the rest of the year goes without a hitch.
 But as the year goes on, continue to evaluate if your routine is working for you, and change it up when you want to!

 A good practice routine varies from person to person, meeting the needs of your own personality and your own schedule.
-The general recommendation from most teachers is to practice for short periods of time every day, and that works for many people.
+The general recommendation from most teachers is to practice for short periods of time every day, and that works for most people.
 But some people keep very busy schedules, and only have time to practice a few days a week.
-And other people (like myself) like to get very focused and practice in large chunks of time less frequently.
+Other people (like myself) like to get very focused and practice in larger chunks of time less frequently.

 The big thing to avoid is a practice routine that is so rigid that it creates guilt whenever you miss a day – I want you to practice because you love it, not because you ‘have to’!
 So keep flexible.
 If you miss a day, don’t worry about it.
 (But try not to miss a whole week.)
 Are you going on vacation with the family?
 You don’t have to ‘make up’ practice time – enjoy your time off without stress!